School & Clinical Child Psychology (SCCP)

 A mentorship model, which emphasizes the development of knowledge and skills through professional relationships, is utilized in the SCCP program.
 Faculty members sponsor students who share their area of research and scholarly interest into the program and agree to function as their program advisor.
 This advisory relationship assumes importance as students decide upon their areas of professional specialization and develop thesis topics.
 Students become involved in their advisor's research through participation in research groups, and through graduate research assistantships.
 This involvement typically leads to the development of dissertation research.
 Faculty members also often continue to be mentors for our students following completion of the program.
 They work together on collaborative research, and faculty members provide support regarding career development and dealing with professional issues

-The competencies that we expect from our graduating students are reflected in the following eight goals:
+The competencies that we expect from our graduating students are reflected in the following nine goals:

 - Students will acquire broad and general knowledge in core content areas of psychology including the history of psychology, cognitive-affective bases of behaviour, biological bases of behaviour, social bases of behaviour, individual differences, and human development.

-- Students will develop and implement research to study both theoretical and applied questions in psychology.
+- Students will conduct original research to study both theoretical and applied questions in psychology

 - Students will apply appropriate standards of ethical, legal and professional conduct in their provision of psychological services and in their research.